-Breast cysts are fluid-filled sacs inside the breast, which are usually not cancerous (benign).
-You can have one or many breast cysts and they can happen in one or both breasts.
-They're often described as round or oval lumps with distinct edges.
-A breast cyst usually feels like a grape or a water-filled balloon, but sometimes a breast cyst feels firm.
+Breast cysts are fluid-filled sacs inside the breast.
+They are usually noncancerous (benign).
+You may have one or multiple breast cysts.
+A breast cyst often feels like a grape or a water-filled balloon, but sometimes a breast cyst feels firm.

 Breast cysts don't require treatment unless a cyst is large and painful or uncomfortable.
 In that case, draining the fluid from a breast cyst can ease symptoms.

-Breast cysts are common in women before menopause, between ages 35 and 50.
+Although breast cysts can be found in women of any age, they're more common in women before menopause, typically under age 50.
 But they can be found in women of any age.
-They can also occur in postmenopausal women taking hormone therapy.
+Breast cysts also commonly occur in postmenopausal women who take hormone therapy.

 Breast cysts may be found in one or both breasts.
 Signs and symptoms of a breast cyst include:

-- A smooth, easily movable round or oval lump with distinct edges (which typically, though not always, indicates it's benign)
+- A smooth, easily movable round or oval lump that may have smooth edges — which typically, though not always, indicates it's benign

 - Nipple discharge that may be clear, yellow, straw colored or dark brown